GeorgS/countsomething/README.md

 ### Purpose

 I wrote this react/redux application during my civil service in Austria.
 We had to fill in printed sheets about the amount of food/drinks we sold on a day and calculate how much is left in the kitchen and in the basement.
-As I am trying to learn react and redux I did this little project to get familiar with these technologies.
+As I was trying to learn react and redux I did this little project to get familiar with these technologies.

 ### Run